 As teachers, we’re constantly looking for tools to enhance and extend learning and make our lives easier.
-Google provides a variety of unique resources that are perfect for exactly this.
+Google Apps for Education provides a variety of unique resources that are perfect for exactly this.
 From scheduling, to sharing assignment information and updates with students and parents, to hosting guest lecturers, there are so many ways Google can help enhance your classroom and simplify your life as a teacher.
 Using Gmail for easy communication, Drive for information and document sharing, and Google Docs for easy creation of documents for classroom management are just a few of the creative ways that you can use Google in your classroom to improve structure and better support learning.

 Gmail is an invaluable tool for classroom communication.
 There are many ways to use Gmail to simplify correspondence and keep teachers, parents, and students connected to one another.
 Assigned classroom email addresses through Gmail will allow students to email one another for homework support and create group chats to work on group projects together, as well as creating a portal for both teacher-student and teacher-parent communication.
 Gmail can also help bridge connections and build a broader community for students outside of their classroom and school by partnering with neighboring schools or schools across the globe to build global penpal relationships.

 Use Google’s search engine to teach students digital literacy through reviewing how to perform an effective search, the effectiveness of keyword vs. question searches, and how to use search filters.
 Teach students to understand source credibility by having them perform a search, isolate three sources of information, and rate them on their accuracy and reliability as sources.
 Have them perform similar searches with different keywords and grouping to see how these factors can affect the accuracy of a search.